Aches, Pain, Fever (cont.)

 Fever is the result of an immune response by your body to a foreign invader.
 These foreign invaders include viruses, bacteria, fungi, drugs, or other toxins.

 These foreign invaders are considered fever-producing substances (called pyrogens), which trigger the body's immune response.
 Pyrogens signal the hypothalamus in the brain to increase the body temperature set point in order to help the body fight off the infection.

-Fever is a common symptom of most infections and thus a risk factor for fever is exposure to infectious agents.
-In children, immunizations (such as vaccine shots) or teething in may cause short-term low-grade fever.
-Autoimmune disorders, medication reactions, seizures, or cancers may also cause fevers.
+Fever is a common symptom of most infections such a colds and gastroenteritis (also referred to as stomach flu), and thus a risk factor for fever is exposure to infectious agents.
+Typical infections that may cause a fever include those of the ear, throat, lung, bladder, and kidney.
+In children, immunizations (such as vaccine shots) or teething may cause short-term low-grade fever.
+Autoimmune disorders (including rheumatoid arthritis, lupus, and inflammatory bowel disease), medication side effects, seizures, blood clots, hormone disorders, cancers, and illicit drug use may also cause fevers.

 What are the signs and symptoms of a fever?

 A fever can cause a person to feel very uncomfortable.
 Signs and symptoms of a fever include the following:

 - Temperature greater than 100.4 F (38 C) in adults and children